conan-io/docs/extending/sanitizers.rst

 #######################################################

 If you are not interested in modelling the settings in the Conan package you can use a Hook to modify the environment variable and apply the sanitizer flags to the build.
-It could be something like this:
+It could be something like:

 .. code-block:: python
+    :caption: *sanitizer_hook.py*

     def set_sanitize_address_flag(self):
         self._old_cxx_flags = os.environ.get("CXXFLAGS")